GeoSensorWebLab/Arctic-Scholar-Portal/README.markdown

 ## Development Environment

-The app is JavaScript/CoffeeScript and runs under Node.js.
+The app is JavaScript and runs under Node.js.
 To start, install the base Node packages:

     $ npm install

-Now you can start the local development server with Gulp:
+Now you can start the local development server with Broccoli:

-    $ gulp
+    $ broccoli serve

 That's all.
-The server is now running at [http://localhost:1337/](http://localhost:1337/).
+The server is now running at [http://localhost:4200/](http://localhost:4200/).

 ## Testing